jdleo/jdleo-me-latest/src/blog/posts/llm-vote-battle.md

 **Grok-3-mini takes the crown!** This was honestly surprising to me. xAI's budget model dominated with 12 wins, which is pretty impressive for a relatively new player.

-Gemini 2.5 Flash Lite came in second with 9 wins and was stupidly cheap at less than half a penny.
+Gemini 2.5 Flash Lite came in second with 9 wins and was stupidly cheap at less than a penny.
 Claude 3.5 Haiku rounded out the top 3 with 7 wins.

 The biggest shocker? **GPT-4o-mini got zero wins.** Not a single victory.
 For a model that's supposedly the gold standard for cheap AI, that's... rough.
 Though to be fair, it was also the cheapest to run.